rapidfort/community-images/community_images/fluxcd-notification-controller/ironbank/README.md

 <img src="https://raw.githubusercontent.com/rapidfort/community-images/main/contrib/critical_button.png" alt="⚠️ CRITICAL NOTICE" width="150" /> <br>
 <b>As of 7/2024 community-images will be gated.
 Please register for free at <a style="color:blue;" href="https://www.rapidfort.com/get-a-demo">www.rapidfort.com</a> to access these images</b>

-# RapidFort hardened image for Fluxcd helm-controller Iron Bank
+# RapidFort hardened image for Fluxcd notification-controller Iron Bank

-RapidFort has optimized and hardened this Fluxcd helm-controller Iron Bank container image.
+RapidFort has optimized and hardened this Fluxcd notification-controller Iron Bank container image.
 This container is free to use and has no license limitations.

-This optimized image is functionally equivalent to [Platform One Fluxcd helm-controller Iron Bank][source-image-repo-link] image but more secure with a significantly smaller software attack surface.
+This optimized image is functionally equivalent to [Platform One Fluxcd notification-controller Iron Bank][source-image-repo-link] image but more secure with a significantly smaller software attack surface.

 Every day, RapidFort automatically optimizes and hardens a growing bank of Docker Hub’s most important container images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured container images.
 <br>